JohannesHausch/SDI_Documentation/SDI_documentation/Nextcloud.md

 :align: center
 ```

-2. Go to Settings and LDAP there you can Integrate the LDAP to authenticate the Users we use `ldap1.hdm-stuttgart.de` for this
+2. Go to Settings and click on LDAP, there you can integrate the LDAP to authenticate the users, we use `ldap1.hdm-stuttgart.de` for this.

 ```{image} ./images/nextcloud_04.png
 :alt: Search editor